When working on an incident, is the incident "locked" so that no one else can open it for editing?

 In previous versions, the only way to distribute new incidents to agents was to use automatic group assignment or have the agents work new incidents from a common view.
 By having the agents pull incidents from a queue instead of from a console view, the incident is worked by the assigned agent, which eliminates the need for locking.

 One additional advantage of using queues is that incidents are assigned and worked in priority order, based on either the time received or by some other user specified priority.
 For more information on setting up queues, refer to Answer ID 1843: Routing incidents to staff members based on queues.

-Given the functionality in Oracle Service Cloud, a best practice that we recommend is that staff should never edit an incident that is not assigned to them, and should never take an incident from another agent without prior approval.
+Given the functionality in Oracle B2C Service, a best practice that we recommend is that staff should never edit an incident that is not assigned to them, and should never take an incident from another agent without prior approval.
 Agents should only work incidents that are assigned to them, either manually or by pressing the Fill Inbox icon.
 This practice removes the need for incident locking.

 Note: You can manually assign an incident to a staff member without opening the incident for editing.
 Right click on the incident and select Assign > Incident and select the staff member.